Selling supplemental information: Conclusion

 \section{Conclusion}

-This paper studies how a data broker sells information, in the form of a signal, to a decision maker who privately owns a different signal.
-Unlike prior work on selling supplemental information, here the decision maker’s private type is itself a signal structure—that is, a distribution over her interim beliefs.
-The analysis focuses on environments in which the decision maker purchases information before her private signal is realized, implying that the data broker must screen over all signals.
+This paper studies how a data broker sells information, in the form of a signal, to a decision maker who privately owns another signal.
+Unlike prior work on selling supplemental information, the decision maker’s private type is itself a signal structure—that is, a distribution over her interim beliefs.
+The analysis focuses on environments in which the decision maker purchases information before her private signal is realized, implying that the data broker must screen over all feasible signal structures.
 I allow the signals the data broker can sell to contain messages that are arbitrarily correlated with the ones the decision maker privately owns.
-Considering such a rich signal space plays a key role in the design of the optimal menu.
-It also aligns with practical settings, where a supplemental dataset is appended to an existing one. \\
+Considering such a rich signal space plays a central role in the design of the optimal menu.
+Moreover, modeling information as a signal aligns with practical settings in which a supplemental dataset is appended to an existing one.\\

-This paper shows that, in a large class of cases, the data broker can perfectly induce full information for the decision maker and extract all information rents.
-Remarkably, this outcome can also be achieved even when the data broker does not know the prior distribution over the state of the world. \\

-By modeling private information as a signal, the paper moves toward a general framework for selling information to informed agents.
-At the same time, screening over signal structures becomes substantially more complex as the number of actions and states grows.
-Characterizing optimal mechanisms in these richer environments remains an important extension.
+The data broker extract the efficient surplus in a large class of environments.
+Comparing this setting with the case in which the data broker can sell only signals that are not correlated highlights an important distinction.
+The decision maker can end up fully informed even after purchasing partial information, if the signals the data broker can provide are correlated with the signal the decision maker privately owns.
+Moreover, the signals sold take the form of action recommendations, so the data broker can condition information on the action the decision maker intends to take.
+Regarding efficiency, the ability of the data broker to sell correlated signals increases overall efficiency but reduces the decision maker’s information rents. \\